-There are quite a few sites that describe the touch and gesture events that can be used in the mobile version of WebKit running on iPhone and iPod Touch.
 There is, however, not so much info with regards to Android.
 I've placed a few links at the bottom of this article that contain information used to compile this brief explanation.
 Touch events are a bit like mouse events, but there are some very important differences when it comes to touch vs. mouse: A touch is very hard to keep steady whilst a mouse can stay at a fixed position - this means that we go from a touchStart event directly to a touchMove event.

+PANAXIOM.
+A Filipino Programmer in Japan.
 Theres the itch again.

 I thought of something cool to code, fired up my IntelliJ.
 Splash screen shows up… Loading Plugins.
 Softprops/np.
 Wuub/SublimeREPL.
 Resources: Developer-contest.
 Get Started Now With Typesafe Activator What is a Reactive application?